How to come up with a topic for your thesis

 How to choose a thesis topic that will get you a job

 For example, the thesis topics mentioned above would be of great help to people interested in working in the field of human rights and climate change.
-By choosing a thesis topic related to your professional future, your chances of landing your desired job will be higher, as you could bring fresh and valuable knowledge to an organization.
+By choosing a thesis topic related to your professional future, your chances of landing your desired job will be higher, as you could bring fresh and valuable knowledge to your field.

 Ask your supervisor for help!